-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 Most people traditionally have a score of 650, but scores range from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit extended to you in the form of a mortgage loan.
-Some of the factors in deciding your FICO score are:
+Since we've experienced an economic downturn, however, some people have seen their score lowered because of underemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the factors in determining your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?